servo/ipc-channel/README.md

 Note that both `IpcSender<T>` and `IpcReceiver<T>` implement `Serialize` and `Deserialize`, so you can send IPC channels over IPC channels freely, just as you can with Rust channels.

+The easiest way to make your types implement `Serialize` and `Deserialize` is to use the `serde_macros` crate from crates.io as a plugin and then annotate the types you want to send with `#[derive(Deserialize, Serialize])`.
+In many cases, that's all you need to do—the compiler generates all the tedious boilerplate code needed to save and restore instances of your types.

 In order to bootstrap an IPC connection across processes, you create an instance of the `IpcOneShotServer` type, register a global name, pass that name into the client process (perhaps with an environment variable or command line flag), and connect to the server in the client.
+See `cross_process_embedded_senders()` in `test.rs` for an example of how to do this using Unix `fork()` to spawn the process.

 ## Major missing features